EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.struct.md

 # Package: tools.struct

+### tools.struct.copyProp

+Copy properties between struct, with optional checking they exist.
+Copy selected fields in in the first input, to the second input, possibly doing the copy only if the field exist in both structures.

+    Copy properties between struct, with optional checking they exist.
+    Copy selected fields in in the first input, to the second
+    input, possibly doing the copy only if the field exist in both
+    structures.
+    Input  : - First structure.
+    - Second structure.
+    - A cell array of field names to copy.
+    If empty, use all fields in St1.
+    - A logical indicating if to perform the copy only if the
+    specific field exist in both structures.
+    Default is true.
+    Output : - The second structure with the copied fields from the first
+    struct.
+    Author : Eran Ofek (Sep 2021)
+    Example: St1.A = 1; St1.B = 2; St2.A=[]; St2.B = [];
+    St2 = tools.struct.copyProp(St1, St2, {'B'}, true)

 ### tools.struct.isfield_check

 If field exist run a function of fiel.
 Package: Util.struct Description: Check if a field name exist in structure, run a function on the field content and return the function output.